WHEN DAMAGE HAPPENS, WE CAN HELP.

 IT’S TOTALED: REPLACING YOUR ROOF

 A roof replacement is a major project and an expensive cost.
 If it needs to be done due to storm damage in the adjuster’s opinion, the insurance company will pay for it based on a pre-determined cost or price formula established by Xactimate, a standard insurance adjusting service for home construction.
-All insurance companies use this pricing method that has been established to standardize payments for all types of work and determine what the insurance company will pay.
+Most insurance companies use this pricing method that has been established to standardize payments for all types of work and determine what the insurance company will pay.

 Working with insurance is not about a competitive bid.
 It is about the contractor being willing to accept Xactimate pricing in agreement with the insurance company.
 There is no need to get pricing or bids from a contractor, since payment is determined by the insurance company.
 They will pay less if you like but not more for the work specified.
 To increase the payment, you will have to add to the scope of work — for instance, something unforeseen that needs repaired, such as roof decking.